AKSW/frankgraphbench/README.md

-# Knowledge-Graph-aware-Recommender-Systems-with-DBpedia
+# FranKGraphBench: Knowledge Graph Aware Recommender Systems Framework for Benchmarking
-Repository containing Data Integration between DBpedia and some standard Recommender Systems datasets and framework for reproducible experiments.
-For more info, check [project proposal](https://github.com/AlvaroJoseLopes/GSoC-2023) and project progress with weekly (as possible) [updates](https://github.com/AlvaroJoseLopes/Knowledge-Graph-aware-Recommender-Systems-with-DBpedia/wiki).
+Repository firstly created for Data Integration between DBpedia and some standard Recommender Systems datasets and framework for reproducible experiments.
+For more info, check [project proposal](https://github.com/AlvaroJoseLopes/GSoC-2023) and project progress with weekly (as possible) [updates](https://github.com/AKSW/frankgraphbench/wiki).

 Check the [docs](https://knowledge-graph-aware-recommender-systems-with-dbpedia.readthedocs.io/en/latest/index.html) for more information.